Lazarus, Suleman ORCID: 0000-0003-1721-8519, Tickner, Peter and McGuire, Michael R.

 Abstract

 We discuss cybercrimes against senior citizens from three standpoints: (a) online fraudsters often target senior citizens because of their age, which results in the propagation of ageism.
 Thus, we explicitly define ageism in the context of cybercrime, characterising it as the intentional targeting or prioritisation of senior citizens as potential victims of online fraud. (b) Senior citizens are vulnerable to online fraud schemes for physiological (e.g., cognitive decline), psychological (e.g., elevated fear of cybercrime), familial (e.g., insider fraud), and sociocultural (e.g., isolation) reasons. (c) Cybercrimes against older adults predominantly fall under the socioeconomic category driven by a common financial motive.
-We argue that ageism serves as a weapon used by online offenders to target older adults, while the concept of the ideal victim acts as society's shield in response to these reprehensible actions.
+We argue that ageism serves as a weapon used by online offenders to target older adults, whilst the concept of the ideal victim acts as society’s shield in response to these reprehensible actions.
+This framework invites closer attention to how age-based targeting in cyberspace reproduces broader social, economic, and moral asymmetries.
 Future empirical studies are warranted to substantiate these claims beyond the theoretical realm.

 Item Type: | Article |